Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \subsubsection{PKI and DNS Infrastructure}

 \textbf{DNSSEC.} The Domain Name System Security Extensions (DNSSEC) protect the integrity and authenticity of DNS responses by digitally signing zone records with algorithms such as RSA, ECDSA, or EdDSA \cite{rfc4033,rfc8080}.
 Validating resolvers verify these signatures against a chain of trust anchored at the root zone.
-In a post-quantum scenario, the ability to forge these signatures would allow adversaries to conduct cache poisoning and zone takeover attacks that appear fully valid to resolvers.
+In the presence of a quantum-capable adversary, the ability to forge these signatures would allow adversaries to conduct cache poisoning and zone takeover attacks that appear fully valid to resolvers.
 This would undermine the authenticity of hostnames and could redirect traffic for entire domains, affecting email delivery, HTTPS validation, and any service relying on DNS resolution.

 \textbf{RPKI/BGPsec.} The Resource Public Key Infrastructure (RPKI) underpins routing security by binding IP address prefixes to autonomous system numbers (ASNs) through signed Route Origin Authorizations (ROAs).
 BGPsec extends this model by requiring each AS in a path to sign its portion of the route advertisement \cite{rfc6480,rfc8205}.
 These mechanisms prevent prefix hijacking and route leaks when signatures are valid.
-If large-scale quantum computers become available, the ability to forge ROAs or BGPsec path signatures would permit adversaries to manipulate Internet routing tables without detection, potentially diverting traffic at global scale.
-Given the central role of BGP in the Internet backbone, such attacks would be catastrophic for availability and trust.
+The ability to forge ROAs or BGPsec path signatures for a quantum-capable adversaries would permit them to manipulate Internet routing tables without detection, potentially diverting traffic at global scale.
+Given the central role of BGP in the Internet backbone, such attacks could undermine routing integrity at scale under affected trust anchors.

 \textbf{Certificate Transparency.} Certificate Transparency (CT) provides publicly auditable, append-only logs of TLS certificate issuance, enabling detection of mis-issued or malicious certificates by browsers and monitoring services \cite{rfc9162}.
 Each log signs its entries and produces Signed Tree Heads (STHs) to prove consistency.
 In a post-quantum setting, forgery of log signatures would allow attackers to create fraudulent proofs of inclusion or conceal mis-issued certificates.
 This would erode the accountability of the Web PKI ecosystem, permitting undetected impersonation of domains even if browsers mandate CT compliance.